1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 3.md

 5. Descamisados
  - Spanish word of shirtless ones, who cań afford new clothing
  - Used by Eva Perón to refer to the poor
-7. Caudillo
+6. Caudillo
 - term used for a political leader of strongman, usauly with miitary orginas, authoritarin manner of rule.
-8. Getúlio Vargas
+7. Getúlio Vargas
-9. Estado Novo
+8. Estado Novo
+ - authoritarian state in brazil 1937-1945, institutued by Geltulio vargas who ruled with dictorial powers
 10. Clientelism
 3.3 Democracy in crisis
 11. Import Substitution Industrialization